Passing rules

 What a pass tells the table

-Because all 28 tiles are already in players' hands, a pass tells the table that one player does not hold either of the numbers on the open ends.
+In the standard four-player format, all 28 tiles are already in players' hands, so a pass tells the table that one player does not hold either of the numbers on the open ends.

 That makes passing one of the strongest information signals in Dominican domino, especially late in the hand when the board is tightening.